-Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.
+Staff are responsible for their own actions and behaviour and should avoid any conduct conduct in school and outside of school, online and offline, which would lead any reasonable person to question their motivation and intentions.

-Further advice can be found in 'Guidance for safer working practices for adults who work with children and young people in education settings' (2022)
+Further advice can be found in 'Guidance for Safer Working Practices for Adults who Work with Children and Young People in Education Settings' (2019 with an addendum 2020).
 All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.